IISD-ELA/PWA-hydro-conditioning-main/README.md

 <img width="404" height="304" alt="image" src="https://github.com/user-attachments/assets/37a4b00b-21c6-4825-9036-143331cf4745" />

-The output files include a depression depths raster .tif, depression depths shapefile, and a zonal statistics file for your watershed.
+The output files include a depression depths raster .tif, depression depths shapefile, and a zonal statistics file for your watershed by default, as well as a wetland polygons shapefile with statistics (area, total storage, and median depth) if the user chooses to generate it.